 #5.
 Norinchukin Bank

-This top bank in Japan was founded in 1923 by the Japanese government for supporting the agricultural prospects of the country.
-It played a crucial role in the rebuilding post World War II especially with investments in the textile industry.
-It is one of the largest institutional investors with an investment portfolio of greater than $400 billion and assets in excess of $850 billion and well known as Japan’s largest hedge fund with branches located in New York, London and Singapore.
+It was founded in 1923 by the Japanese government for supporting the agricultural prospects of the country.
+It played a crucial role in rebuilding post World War II especially with investments in the textile industry.
+It is one of the largest institutional investors with an investment portfolio of greater than $400 billion and assets in excess of $850 billion and well known as Japan’s largest hedge fund with branches located in New York, London, and Singapore.

-The bank invests in bonds, securitization facilities, stock private equity, real estate, forest and fisheries.
-As of 2016, the total assets of the bank were $1,000 billion and total income of $19 million.
+The bank invests in bonds, securitization facilities, stock private equity, real estate, forest, and fisheries.
+As of 2016, the total assets of the bank were $1,000 billion and a total income of $19 million.

 #6.
 Resona Holdings

-This top bank in Japan is the holding company of Resona group (5th largest banking group) with its headquarters in Koto, Tokyo.
+It is the holding company of the Resona group (5th largest banking group) with its headquarters in Koto, Tokyo.
 The primary operating entities of the group are:

 - Resona Bank (Corporate & Retail bank)